-6.2 TREATMENT OF BIOGENIC CARBON DIOXIDE EMISSIONS
+6.2.
+TREATMENT OF BIOGENIC CARBON DIOXIDE EMISSIONS

 Irving produces energy from biomass and biogas (biogenic) that is derived from residual forest products.
 CO2 emissions from biogenic sources are treated differently than CO2 emissions from fossil fuels.
-Following the guidance of the Greenhouse Gas Protocol, biogenic carbon is not reported in any of the scopes but, shall be separately reported (WRI 2011).
+Following the guidance of the Greenhouse Gas Protocol, biogenic carbon is not reported in any of the scopes but will be separately reported (WRI 2011).

-Modeling of net removals associated with forest management results in the carbon in all merchantable timber being treated as emitted at the time of harvest except for those amounts added to HWP to reflect storage in wood products.
+When modeling net removals associated with forest management, the carbon in all merchantable timber is treated as being emitted at the time of harvest, except for those amounts added to HWP to reflect storage in wood products.
 In practice, a significant portion of this carbon is transported from the forest to manufacturing plants where it is subsequently used to generate heat used in the manufacturing process.
-The associated "biogenic" emissions (i.e., those carbon dioxide emissions resulting from the use of residual material in boilers to generate heat) are not included within the reported Scope 1 emissions from our facilities to avoid double-counting these emissions as both forest emissions and facility emissions.
+The associated "biogenic" emissions (i.e. those carbon dioxide emissions resulting from the use of residual material in boilers to generate heat) are not included within the reported Scope 1 emissions from our facilities to avoid double counting these emissions as both forest emissions and facility emissions.
 Irving will continue to monitor and adapt to best practices and standards for how and where to disclose biogenic emissions.
-For transparency and consistent with the GHG Protocol, biogenic emissions are currently embedded in our forest level accounting rather than as part of facility emissions.
+For transparency, and consistent with the GHG Protocol, biogenic emissions are currently embedded in our forest level accounting rather than as part of facility emissions.
 These biogenic emissions are also reported separately for transparency.

-Forest level accounting for biogenic sources of emissions from forest residues continues to lead to a net removal of 2.4 million tonnes CO2 from Freehold land in 2022, accounting for 36 per cent of the wood and biomass supply for the Supply Chain.
+Forest level accounting for biogenic sources of emissions from forest residues continues to lead to a net removal of 1.8 million tonnes CO2 from Freehold land in 2023, accounting for 37 per cent of the wood and biomass supply for the Supply Chain.

 Similarly, forest level accounting for forest residues purchased from land not owned by Irving does not lead to that land being a net source of emissions.
-Crown License 7 (20 per cent of the wood and biomass supply), other Crown lands and Private Lands in New Brunswick (29 per cent of the wood supply) and private lands in Nova Scotia (6 percent of wood supply) are reported in this manner to Environment and Climate Change Canada annually for preparation of Canada's National Inventory Report by the Province of New Brunswick and Nova Scotia.
-Each of these sources is not a net emitter of CO2 (Ward 2021 re: New Brunswick and Steenberg, 2022: re Nova Scotia).
+Crown Licence 7 (22 per cent of the wood and biomass supply); other Crown lands (15 per cent); private lands in New Brunswick (17 per cent) and private lands in Maine, Nova Scotia, PEI and Quebec (9 per cent) are reported in this manner to Environment and Climate Change Canada annually for preparation of Canada's National Inventory Report by the Provinces of New Brunswick and Nova Scotia.
+Each of these sources is not a net emitter of CO2 (Ward 2021 re: New Brunswick and Steenberg 2022 re: Nova Scotia).
 The remaining 10 per cent of the wood supply comes from other private lands in Maine.
-The most recently available published information for Maine from 2018 shows that Maine forests are a net remover of carbon dioxide (Domke et. al. 2020).
+The most recently available published information for Maine from 2018 shows that Maine forests are a net remover of carbon dioxide (Domke et al. 2020).

-Methane and nitrous oxide emitted because of heat generation from biomass in the manufacturing process are included within the Supply Chain Scope 1 emissions.
+Methane and nitrous oxide emitted because of heat generation from biomass in the manufacturing process are included within the Supply Chain emissions.

-6.3 METHODOLOGY
+6.3.
+METHODOLOGY

 Emissions are reported in accordance with the GHG Protocol (WRI 2011).
-Scope 1 and 2 reporting methodology follows guidance from the Greenhouse Gas Reporting Protocol (GHGRP) set by Environment and Climate Change Canada (ECCC 2022) and the United States Environmental Protection Agency (EPA 2023) guidance.
+Scope 1 and 2 reporting methodology follows guidance from the Greenhouse Gas Reporting Protocol (GHGRP) set by Environment and Climate Change Canada (ECCC 2021) and the United States Environmental Protection Agency (EPA 2021) guidance.
 Following GHGRP guidelines ensures that Scope 1 and 2 emissions reporting aligns with government GHG reporting and allows for comparison to past years.

-Reporting follows the GHG Protocol Scope 2 Guidance, location-based reporting is used for Scope 2 emissions, which in the Supply Chain's case, results in the same reported values as market-based reporting.
+Reporting follows the GHG Protocol Scope 2 Guidance, and location-based reporting is used for Scope 2 emissions, which in the Supply Chain's case, results in the same reported values as marketbased reporting.